Flutterwave/React-Native/README.v2.md

 # React Native Flutterwave
 Easily implement Flutterwave for payments in your React Native appliction.
-This library has support for both Android and iOS.
+This library supports both Android and iOS, and use the Flutterwave's V2 API.

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)